Córdoba Airport: Development since 2000

+For summer 2024, Air Nostrum will commence seasonal flights to both Las Palmas and Palma De Mallorca on behalf of Iberia.

 Description

 The airport has two runways: RWY03 measuring 2,076m by 45 meters, and RWY21 measuring 2,241m by 45m.
 It also features a platform of approximately 43,000 square meters.
 The passenger terminal is located on the ground floor of the main building and includes the departures, arrivals, cafeteria, services, and administration offices area.
 The airport also has a service building and a general aviation area, which has hangars, warehouses, and offices.

 Traffic at the Córdoba airport consists mainly of general aviation flights.
 In 2008, it managed 22,268 passengers, with a very marked seasonality in the summer months, making it one of the public airports in Spain with the lowest passenger traffic.

 The airport does not have a major impact on the activity of the city of Córdoba or the province in general due to the absence of regular flights.
 It does have a high impact on the Reina Sofía University Hospital due to the number of transplants that are performed in this health center with organs delivered by air.